klreeher/reeher-palmer/content/pages/wedding.md

 We welcome and encourage photography during our wedding ceremony and reception - but no flash, please!

-We plan on having minimal formal photography.
 Any photos you take, we'd love to see a copy of!
 Please email us with them @ [wedding@reeher-palmer.net](mailto:wedding@reeher-palmer.net)

 ---